nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ![a spectrogram of an audio clip](/home/liam/nlml.github.io/images/fat/cosine.png)

-*The learning rate (y-axis) used in training over epochs (x-axis) with cosine annealing*
+*The learning rate (y-axis) used in training over epochs (x-axis) when cosine annealing is enabled*

 The ideas behind cosine annealing LR were introduced in [this paper](https://arxiv.org/abs/1608.03983).
 Often, cosine annealing leads to two main benefits:

-- Training is faster - a lower loss is reached in a shorter amount of time
+- Training is faster
-- A better network is found - despite being faster to train, often the final model obtained produces better test set results than under traditional stochastic gradient descent (SGD)
+- A better final network is found - despite being faster to train, often the final model obtained produces better test set results than under traditional stochastic gradient descent (SGD)

 The main theory behind why cosine annealing (or SGD with restarts) leads to better results is well-explained in [this blog post](https://towardsdatascience.com/https-medium-com-reina-wang-tw-stochastic-gradient-descent-with-restarts-5f511975163).
 In short, there are two purported modes of action:

-- the periods with a large learning rate allow the model to 'jump' out of bad local optima to better ones
+1. The periods with a large learning rate allow the model to 'jump' out of bad local optima to better ones.
-- if a stable optimum is found that we *do not* jump out of when we return to a high learning rate, this optimum is likely more robust and general, and thus leads to better test performace.
+2. If a stable optimum is found that we *do not* jump out of when we return to a high learning rate, this optimum is likely more general and robust to shifts in the data distribution, and thus leads to better test performace.

-Cosine annealing to be seems to be a really effective techinque.
+Cosine LR annealing to be seems to be a really effective techinque.
 I'm also curious to dive into other practices advocated by the fast.ai crowd, namely *[one cycle policies](https://towardsdatascience.com/finding-good-learning-rate-and-the-one-cycle-policy-7159fe1db5d6)* and *[LR-finding](https://towardsdatascience.com/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0)*.

 ### Implementation for FAT2019